Senior Legal and Policy Adviser / Principal Legal and Policy Adviser

 - Organised and self-managing, with the ability to consistently meet deadlines.

-- Able to exercise sound professional judgement and able to handle sensitive matters tactfully and skilfully.
+- Able to exercise sound professional judgement and to handle sensitive matters tactfully and skilfully.

 - Sensitive to the needs of New Zealand’s diverse communities.